kurtosis-tech/kurtosis/docs/docs/guides/eth-network-dapp.md

 5b45f9c0504b   prelaunch-data-generator-1680882122192182847   <none>                                           STOPPED
 3d4aaa75e218   prelaunch-data-generator-1680882122201668972   <none>                                           STOPPED
 ```
 Congratulations!
-You’ve successfully configured your local testnet to have 2 nodes instead of 1.
-To run the same workflows you did before against your dApp (deploy & test), perform the same operations we did before by replacing the `&lt;PORT>` in the `localnet` struct in your `hardhat.config.ts config file `with the port of the rpc uri output from any `el-client-&lt;num>`  service in your new, 2-node local testnet.
+You’ve successfully configured your local testnet to have 3 nodes instead of 1.
+To run the same workflows you did before against your dApp (deploy & test), perform the same operations we did before by replacing the `<PORT>` in the `localnet` struct in your `hardhat.config.ts` config file with the port of the rpc uri output from any `el-client-<num>`  service in your new, 3-node local testnet.

 ## Conclusion